chums2020/Web/README.md

 **TO IMPLEMENT THE WEB CRAWLER:**
 *Step 0:
   Use the file 'project_name'_spider.py to crawl the data 'project_name'.
   For example, gdp_spider.py is used to crawl GDP, indus_spider.py is used to crawl Industrial Production Index, and taiex_spider is used to crawl TAIEX price and volume.

 _Step 1:_
   Open the command line window.
   Specify the working directory, then type -scrapy startproject 'project_name'-.
   You should see a folder with the name 'project_name' in your working directory now.
-  Type -cd 'project_name'- on the command window to change your working directory
+  Type -cd 'project_name'- on the command window to change your working directory.

 _Step 2:_
   Under the folder, open the file named 'project_name'.py.
   Clear all the codes, and then copy and paste the codes from the ATTACHED file items.py.
   Change the class name to 'project_name'Item in the third line of the codes.
-  For example, to scrap GDP data, then type 'class cpiItem(scrapy.Item):
+  For example, to scrap GDP data, then type 'class gdpItem(scrapy.Item):'
   Save.

 _Step 3:_
   Put 'project_name'_spider.py under the folder 'spiders' under the folder 'project_name'

 _Step 4:_
   Type -scrapy crawl 'project_name'_spider -o 'project_name'.csv -t csv- on the command line window.
   Now you should see the file 'project_name'.csv in the folder.